krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 If you've questions: please read the whole document before reporting an issue to prevent multiple questions.
 Also check [Step7](Tutorial_10.12_Step7.md) and do a google search.

 ## Credits:
-Based on the files of @Rehabman: https://github.com/RehabMan/OS-X-Clover-Laptop-Config and darkhandz: https://github.com/darkhandz/XPS15-9550-Sierra
-Mixed with much knowledge of the tutorial by @Gymnae: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
+Based on the files of @Rehabman: https://github.com/RehabMan/OS-X-Clover-Laptop-Config Mixed with much knowledge of the tutorial by @Gymnae: http://www.insanelymac.com/forum/topic/319766-dell-xps-9550-detailled-1011-guide/
 and much more.
 I try to give credit whenever possible in the corresponding readme.md files.
 ## What's not working: